How to Do

 4. Reverse feet and repeat with the right leg in top position after you've completed a set with the left leg in top position.

-Dumbbell Lateral Step Up and Shoulder Press Benefits
+Shoulder Press and Dumbbell Lateral Step Up Benefits

 The one-leg step-up is a basic yet efficient leg exercise that improves leg muscles while also improving balance and leg muscle control.
 It delivers a terrific shoulder and leg combo workout while also teaching coordination and balance when used in conjunction with the dumbbell shoulder press.